llvm/llvm-project/llvm/docs/LangRef.rst

     parameter.
 Other arbitrary accesses to the same memory via other pointers are allowed.

-    Note that this attribute does not apply to the unwind edge: the initializing function does not read the pointer before writing to it regardless of unwinding or not, but the memory may not actually be written to when unwinding happens.

     The ``writable`` or ``dereferenceable`` attribute does not imply the ``initialized`` attribute.
 The ``initialized`` does not imply ``writeonly`` since ``initialized`` allows reading from the pointer after writing.